dariye/personal-goals/ideas-and-misc/project-ideas.md

     broken.
 This could be a rehabilitation for those without homes.
 There they can gain self esteem through skill building to be re-integrated into the society.
 Need to research more on this.
+- [ ] You can have a better experience.com
+  - long name I know.
+I was going through [Ayse Deniz's website](http://adpianist.com/bio/).
+She's a talented artist.
+She has great content on there.
+I think it would be great to have a web page translator of some sort.
+Think of it as the magic mirror that makes everything beautiful.

+    You can view a terribly formatted or designed web page in a new way.
+There are obvious technical difficulties to this but it could work off of what the webarchive does.
+Just a thought.
+- [ ] 3D interactive world map with humor
+- [ ] An online foot-print tracker
+- [ ] SharedMessage
+  - Google apps add-on to re-use common language/verbiage within an org